Dilant/B2METutorial/src/en/start/basic-operation.md

 `File → Save Scene` / `Ctrl + S`

-Saved maps will appear in `Assets → Scenes` window and can be double-clicked to open.
+Saved maps will appear in `Assets → Scenes` panel and can be double-clicked to open.

 ::: tip